 The Standardized Field Sobriety Test (SFST) is made of up 3 individual tests:

-- Walk-and-turn test - In this test, the officer instructs the person to take nine steps, in a straight line and the return back.
-The officer is looking for signs that the person is impaired such as not being able to keep their balance or not following the instructions properly.
+- Walk-and-turn test - In this test, the officer instructs the person to take nine steps in a straight line and then return back.
+The officer is looking for signs that the person is impaired, such as not being able to keep their balance or not following the instructions properly.

 - One-leg stand test - In this test, the officer instructs the person to stand with one foot off the ground and hold it for about 30 seconds.
-The officer looks for signs of impairment such as swaying, hoping or using their arms to balance.
+The officer looks for signs of impairment, such as swaying, hopping, or using their arms to balance.

 “The NY DMV can be difficult to navigate, I am so glad that I called Martin A. Kron & Associates.
 Vanessa and the team resolved a difficult situation for my family in a matter of days.”- Anthony